isc-projects/kea/doc/sphinx/arm/classify.rst

 to members of the class, and they can be used to choose a subnet from which an address will be assigned to a class member.

-When supplying options, options defined as part of the class definition are considered "class globals."
-They override any global options that may be defined, and in turn will be overridden by any options defined for an individual subnet.
+When options are defined as part of the class definition they override any global options that may be defined, and in turn will be overridden by any options defined for an individual subnet.

 Classes and Hooks
 =================